-Gaylord, a leading hospitality and entertainment company based in Nashville, Tennessee, owns and operates Gaylord Hotels branded properties, including the Gaylord Opryland Resort & Convention Center in Kissimmee, Florida, and the Radisson Opryland Hotel in Nashville.
+Gaylord, a leading hospitality and entertainment company based in Nashville, Tennessee, owns and operates Gaylord Hotels branded properties, including the Gaylord Opryland Resort & Convention Center in Nashville and the Gaylord Palms Resort & Convention Center in Kissimmee, Florida, and the Radisson Opryland Hotel in Nashville.
 Gaylord's entertainment brands include the Grand Ole Opry, the Ryman Auditorium, the General Jackson Showboat, the Springhouse Golf Club, the Wildhorse Saloon and WSM-AM.
 Shares of Gaylord common stock are traded on the New York Stock Exchange under the symbol "GET."